vladimir300992/mynewrepo/README.md

 # mynewrepo
-A repo created to learn connecting to GitHub remotly
+A repo created to learn connecting to GitHub remotly, pushing and pulling